 Item Selection / Sub-menu Description Saves Changes and Exit N/A After you have completed the BIOS settings, select this item to save all settings, exit BIOS Setup utility, and reboot.
 New system settings will take effect on next power-up.
 F10 key can be used for this operation.
 Discard Changes and Exit N/A Discards changes done so far to any of the setup questions and exit.
-Discard Changes N/A Discards changes done so far to any of the setup questions.
-Load Optimal Defaults N/A Load Optimal Default value for all the setup questions.
+Get Default Values N/A Load Optimal Default value for all the setup questions.
 F9 key can be used for this operation.
+Load Previous Values N/A Load settings that you made during the previous BIOS Setup session.